Technoform: Locations

 Technoform is headquartered in Kassel, Hesse, Germany.
 The company is regarded as one of the region's larger employers.
 The German production sites are located in Kassel and Lohfelden.
 The company operates manufacturing facilities in Belgium, Italy, Spain, Poland, the United States, China, Hong Kong and Singapore.
 It also maintains sales offices in numerous countries worldwide, such as: Australia, Brazil, China, Germany, Estonia, Finland, France, Greece, India, Italy, Japan, Korea, Lithuania, New Zealand, Singapore, Spain, Taiwan, the Czech Republic, Turkey, the United Arab Emirates, the United Kingdom and the United States.

 Products

 Technoform specializes in the extrusion of thermoplastic profiles.
-This specialization applies particularly to the manufacture and development of insulating profiles for aluminum windows, doors, and facades.
-Technoform is also one of the leading suppliers of plastic hybrid stainless steel spacers and the edge seal of the insulating glass unit.

-In recent years, Technoform has expanded its activities in thermoplastic pultrusion.
-The process enables the production of polymer profiles that, while lighter, achieve stiffness levels comparable to metals.
+The company manufactures insulating profiles for the thermal break of aluminum window, door and facade systems.
+Technoform offers hybrid warm edge spacers for insulating glass units, which are used in the insulating glass edge bond to improve thermal performance.

-In addition to its standard products, Technoform provides customized solutions and system components made from thermoplastic materials for industries such as automotive, aerospace, electrical engineering, and heat recovery.
+Technoform also supplies plastic profiles and components for various industries (including the automotive industry, electrical engineering and mechanical engineering).
+In addition, the product portfolio includes heat transfer solutions for industrial applications, such as flue-gas heat recovery and thermal water treatment.
+Technoform is also active in the field of thermoplastic pultrusion.
+The process enables the manufacture of fibre-reinforced plastic profiles that can achieve stiffness comparable to metallic materials at lower weight.